The Godfather (2006 video game): Wii and PlayStation 3IGN's Mark Bozon scored the Wii version 8 out of 10. It would go on to win the March 2007 "Wii Game of the Month" award. Bozon wrote "it incorporates a ton of great actions with the Wii controller, is one of the better looking games on the system, and actually banks on the system's strong points." Of the controls, he wrote "after playing it on Wii I really can't see people wanting to go back to the traditional controls." Eurogamers Richard Leadbetter scored it 7 out of 10, writing "While most of the gameplay flaws inherent in the previous versions are still there in this new version, there are a number of factors that may make this far more appealing to the average Wii owner [...] this is generally a decent, well-thought out and enjoyable conversion." Game Informers Andrew Reiner scored it 6.5 out of 10, writing "the redeveloped skill tree is a step in the right direction, but the sloppy motion-based combat and IR targeting make the game even more painful than it was on the other machines."IGN's Chris Roper scored the PlayStation 3 version 7.5 out of 10, calling it "certainly the best version of the bunch". Of the controls, he wrote "it doesn't feel as rewarding or "realistic" as EA would have liked. Really, it just feels like you're suggesting what should happen and then hoping it does." He was also critical of the graphics; "its visuals are simply poor for a next-generation title. Other than the high-definition output, it doesn't look like anything has been noticeably changed. Texture resolution is pretty bad, some of the effects are very last-gen and it really does look like you're playing a PS2 game in HD." He concluded "the game is a strong and rather noticeable improvement over the original release, though much of it does feel outdated on the PlayStation 3. EA has done a great job of expanding nearly every facet of the game, [but] with last-gen visuals, a frustrating city layout and other issues that plagued the original release, it's still far from perfect." Game Informers Matt Helgeson also scored it 7.5 out of 10, writing "it still doesn't solve the problems I have with the game as a whole, which remain largely the same." He concluded "The Godfathers uninspired craftsmanship falls short of being a truly compelling game experience."

 Greg Mueller from GameSpot scored both versions 7.6 out of 10.
 Of the controls, he wrote "at times the movements don't seem to register properly unless you use exaggerated gestures."
 GameSpys Patrick Joynt scored the PlayStation 3 version 3 out of 5 and the Wii version 3.5 out of 5, and was critical of the game's use of its license; "Sickening bloodlust and a fondness for repetition are essential skills for enjoying The Godfather, placing an otherwise decent open-world game at direct odds with its own license and identity."
-However, he also felt that "once you get over the disconnect of the license and the gameplay, the missions are plentiful and entertaining."
+However, he also felt that "once you get over the disconnect of the license and the gameplay, the missions are plentiful and entertaining".
 He concluded "a licensed game doesn't need to be slavishly adhered to the property it's coming from.
 And the actual gameplay here isn't half-bad.
 But like slapping the word "art" on a toilet, there's a constant dissonance between the license and the gameplay."

+Sales and awards

-Sales and awardsThe Godfather sold well across all platforms.
+The Godfather sold well across all platforms.
 In the first week of the game's North American release, the PlayStation 2 version was Blockbuster's top rental title, with the Xbox version coming in second.
 Together, the two titles rented more copies than the rest of the top ten combined.
 During its first three months on release, the game sold over one million units across PlayStation 2, Xbox and PC.
 In the game's first week on release in the UK, it entered the charts at No. 1, knocking The Elder Scrolls IV: Oblivion from the top spot.
 It remained in the top ten chart for eight weeks.
+By 2008, the game sold more than 4 million units.

 At the 2006 Spike Video Game Awards, the game received three nominations; "Best Game Based on a Movie or TV Show", "Best Supporting Male Performance" (James Caan as Sonny Corleone) and "Best Cast".
 It lost in the first category to Lego Star Wars II: The Original Trilogy, Caan lost to James Gandolfini for The Sopranos: Road to Respect, and "Best Cast" went to Family Guy Video Game!
 At the 2007 Game Audio Network Guild (G.A.N.G.)
-Awards, composers Ashley Irwin and Bill Conti won the award for "Best Arrangement of a Non-Original Score."
+Awards, composers Ashley Irwin and Bill Conti won the award for "Best Arrangement of a Non-Original Score".